Hey, I'm Vicky Cheng

 People often ask me what design means to me.

-For me, design exists in contrast to art - where art often reflects the self-expression of the creator, design considers people other than the creator.
-Design is more than just pretty colors or imageries; It’s about creating with purpose, clarity, and empathy in mind.
-To me, design exists for someone else - it’s not self-expression, but a form of service.
+Good design is about empathy - it actually considers other people.
+It’s about creating with purpose, clarity, and empathy in mind, with the intention to improve .
+To me, design exists for someone else - it’s not self-expression, but as a form of service.